 - According to the Travel Risk Map 2019, Iran’s regarded as one of the safest tourism destinations, as safe as some western countries like England or Switzerland?

-- Getting a visa for Iran is as easy as winking as it can be issued on arrival and there would be no stamp in your passport after people leave the country?
+- Getting a visa for Iran is as easy as winking, as it can be issued on arrival and there would be no stamp in your passport after you leave the country?

 Let us tell you why!

 In the first place, people see Iran as a dangerous country filled with restrictive rules.
 This is, indeed, the false image that the big media promotes about Iran.
 But, isn’t it time to forget about what the media says and travel to Iran?

 This article is a complete guide to everything you need to know about Iran, including history, culture, attractions, visa, transportation, exact expenses, and the like.

 Perhaps “Iranian people” would be the first thing you will fall in love with when in the country.